thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: What sentences?

 0: Not now.
 We'll get there eventually.
-We're still covering Church.
+We're still at Church.

 1: Wait though, how did most mathematicians not notice that most of their field is one of five sentences?